surniaulula/wpsso/readme.txt

 * *Improvements*
 	* Added both parent and child theme header template files to the head HTML element attributes check.
 	* The extensions listed on the "Extension Plugins and Pro Licenses" settings page are now sorted by name.
+	* Added the "WPSSO User Locale (WPSSO UL)" plugin to the list of available WPSSO extensions.
 * *Bugfixes*
 	* None
 * *Developer Notes*